 Developed for students, ages 12-18, Flight Exploration is an introduction to flying and flight training.
 Students practice flight maneuvers and experience firsthand how the plane responds to the flight controls.
-This hands-on practical experience will allow students to record flight time¹ while exploring their potential career paths.
+This hands-on practical experience will allow students to record flight time* while exploring their potential career paths.
 All Flight Exploration students must obtain an FAA Medical prior to submitting an application.
 Any student in our Flight Exploration Camp is required to provide TSA approved documentation.
-This means a valid passport, or driver’s license AND original birth certificate.
+This means a valid passport, or driver’s license and original birth certificate.

 Tuition for Flight Exploration includes supervised housing, on-campus meals, flight fees, flight instruction, ground lab instruction, flight materials and books.

 *Flight hours are not guaranteed due to unforeseen circumstances, such as weather.
 In the event of a cancelled flight, we will do our absolute best to modify remaining flights and adjust the schedule to accommodate previously scheduled flight time.

 - Charlie: July 30-Aug.
 4, 2023